 - ON DEMAND TECH START UP SUED FOR IC MISCLASSICATION BY ITS “NINJA” DRIVERS.
 Washio Inc., an on-demand dry cleaning and laundry service, has been sued in an IC misclassification class action by drivers referred to by Washio as “ninjas.”
 The ninjas, who are requested through a mobile app, pick up Washio customers’ dirty laundry, bring it to the Washio cleaning facilities, and deliver the clean items back to the customers.
 In seeking damages for, among other things, unpaid overtime compensation, meal and rest periods, and unreimbursed work expenses under state law, the proposed class representatives allege that they were required to follow company policies, were sometimes required to work more than 8 hours in a day and/or more than 40 hours in a week; were not usually in business for themselves; and they did not have a substantial investment in the business.
 Luqman v.
 Washio Inc., No. BC592428 (Cal.
 Super.
 Ct.
 Los Angeles County, August 25, 2015).

 - GEORGIA RESTAURANT TO PAY $2 MILLION FOR MISCLASSIFYIING ITS RESTAURANT EMPLOYEES AS IC’S. Wang’s Partner Inc. (doing business as Hibachi Grill and Supreme Buffet) was ordered by a Georgia federal district court to pay nearly $2 million in back wages and liquidated damages to 84 restaurant employees who were misclassified as ICs.
-As reported in our December 2013 monthly update, a complaint had been filed in federal court for the Northern District of Georgia by the U.S. Department of Labor on December 16, 2013 alleging that by misclassifying the servers and kitchen staff as ICs, Wang’s failed to pay them at least the minimum wage, failed to pay overtime compensation, and did not maintain accurate records of hours worked and wages paid.
+As reported in my December 2013 monthly update, a complaint had been filed in federal court for the Northern District of Georgia by the U.S. Department of Labor on December 16, 2013 alleging that by misclassifying the servers and kitchen staff as ICs, Wang’s failed to pay them at least the minimum wage, failed to pay overtime compensation, and did not maintain accurate records of hours worked and wages paid.
 Perez v.
 Wang, No. 1:13-04162 (N.D.
 Ga.
 Aug.
 11, 2015).

 Regulatory and Enforcement Initiatives (2 items)